Maks-am-I/Maks-am-I/README.md

 ### :man_technologist: About Me :
 I'm a beginner/junior frontend developer
 - :house: I work as a freelance at home.
-- :man_student: I am studying at SibFU (Siberian Federal University) Since 2025 (yes, I'm just starting), I have been specializing in software development.
+- :man_student: I am studying at SibFU (Siberian Federal University), I have been specializing in software development.
 Before that, I completed several courses on layout and web development.
 - :hourglass_flowing_sand: In my free time, I play sports, read books and just go out with my family.

 ---